JacksonWaddleton/JacksonWaddleton/README.md

 I'm Jackson, a Masters of Science in Business Analytics student at The University of Georgia.

-- SQL
+- Querying data using SQL
-- Python
+- Manipulating, cleaning, and transforming data using Python
-- R
+- Developing dashboards in Tableau